davebshow/asyncbolt/README.md

 # ClientResponse(fields=[1], metadata={'result_available_after': 0, 'fields': ['num']}, eof=False)
 ```

-If you are interested in extra metadata sent by the Neo4j server be sure to set the `get_eof` kwarg to `True` when
+If you are interested in extra metadata sent by the Neo4j server, be sure to set the `get_eof` kwarg to `True` when
 calling the `run` method.
 For example, when you want to use query profiling/explanation:

 ```python